grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/05 infomap.md

 ## Learning

 - [k6 Learn](https://github.com/grafana/k6-learn).
-A repo with a course and a ton of learning resources
+A repository with a course and a ton of learning resources
 - [k6 Resource library](https://k6.io/resource-library/).
 White papers by the k6 team.

 ## Community